markwolfeman/ist653/assignments/homework5.markdown

 	- Using ReNamer normalize your filenames using best practices we've already covered.

 **[Part 2]**
-- Create a collection for your images
+- Create a collection for your images.
   - Add Collection
   - Create metadata for the collection by completing the fields, Title, Subject, and Description -Ensure "public" is checked

 **[Part 3]**

-- Upload the 10 images and create metadata
+- Upload the 10 images and create metadata for them.
 - Each item will be need to be added, then metadata assigned to it.
   - Add Item, upload image
   - For each image, assign metadata for Title, Subject, Description, Creator, Date, Rights, Format, Type, and Identifier.